 Each Chicago Quarter course is led and taught by a teaching team that includes a faculty member, a Staff Professional, and a Chicago Quarter Mentor.
 The teaching teams are an essential part of the Chicago Quarter program and allow new students to build critical relationships and connections with the university community as they transition to DePaul.
 Faculty instructors lead the academic component of the course focusing on a specific-Chicago related topic.
-Staff Professionals and Chicago Quarter Mentors plan and deliver the Common Hour component of the Chicago Quarter course.
+Staff Professionals and Chicago Quarter Mentors in LSP 110 & LSP 111 plan and deliver the Common Hour component of the Chicago Quarter course.
+In HON 110 & HON 111 this fall, they will plan and deliver Honors Practicum.
 Additionally, Staff Professionals provide Chicago Quarter Mentors with ongoing guidance and feedback, and formally evaluate (in collaboration with faculty) mentor performance.
 All members of the team work collaboratively to coordinate and plan the overall course curriculum and lead new students through excursions in the city of Chicago.